marcelauliano/MitoHiFi/README.md

 ------ This is v2 -------

-MitoHiFi distributed under the [license](https://github.com/marcelauliano/MitoHiFi/blob/master/scripts/LICENSE)
+MitoHiFi is a python pipeline distributed under the [license](https://github.com/marcelauliano/MitoHiFi/blob/master/scripts/LICENSE)

 --------------------------------------